woomora/woomora.github.io/research.md

   <summary> Abstract </summary>
   <br>
   <blockquote style="text-align: justify;">
     Charismatic leaders shape public sentiment but may undermine institutions by prioritizing personal appeal over institutional trust.
 During COVID-19, the Mexican president publicly dismissed stay-at-home guidelines.
-We use a saturated event-study design to examine his example's effect on social distancing by combining granular out-of-home mobility and electoral.
-After accounting for differences in political support, pro-government electoral sections increase their within-city mobility.
-In the first two months, pro-government municipalities have 16% higher mobility, causing 46% more COVID-19 cases and 50% more deaths.
-Our findings suggest that the president’s actions, not partisan divides, were crucial in shaping social distancing and public health outcomes.
+We use an event-study design to examine his example’s effect on his partisanship’s social distancing by combining granular out-of-home mobility and electoral data.
+After accounting for differences in political support, pro-government geographies increase their within-city mobility.
+Moreover, in the first two months, pro-government municipalities have 16% higher mobility, causing 46% more COVID-19 cases and 50% more deaths.
+Our findings suggest the president’s actions, not partisan divides, shaped social distancing behavior and public health outcomes.
   </blockquote>
 </details>
 <br>